OjeWilliams/SQL_Zoo/codes/SELECTwithinSELECT.md

 3.List the name and continent of countries in the continents containing either Argentina or Australia.
 Order by name of the country.
 ```
-SELECT name, continent From world
+SELECT name, continent FROM world
-WHERE continent IN ( Select continent from world
+WHERE continent IN ( SELECT continent FROM world
-                    where name in ('Australia','Argentina'))
+                    WHERE name IN ('Australia','Argentina'))
-order by name
+ORDER BY name
 ;
 ```
 <br>